MatthewB1/Readable/README.md

 ```

 #### With parameters
-- When declaring a function with parameters the data type must be declared
 ```
 # Declaring a function with parameters
-function myTaskWithParams with number a and text b{
+function myFunctionWithParams a, b{
-//function body
+//statement
 }

-# calling a task with parameters
+# calling a function with parameters
-let myNumb = 10.
+let myNumb = 10;
-do myTask with myNumb and "Hello, world!".
+myFunction(myNumb,"argument!");
 ```

 ---

 ## Returning
+- return types do not need to be declared, but if they, the value returned from a function is cast to the stated data type

+function returnSeven

 ---